-Area (or KEVA2)
+AREA (OR KEVA2)

-OBJECTIVE: Students will calculate the areas of rectangles with KEVA planks.
+OBJECTIVE: Students will calculate the areas of rectangles with KEVA Planks.

-- MATERIALS: 25 KEVA planks per child - One KEVA2 template per child (See Appendix G)
+One KEVA2 per child (see Appendix G)

-- 1. Discuss the concept of area being the space inside a two-dimensional figure. - 2.
-"Today we will be measuring with a unit of measurement that is uniform but not the standard, such as a cubic inch or square centimeter.
+1. Discuss the concept of area being the space inside a two-dimensional figure.

+- 2. "Today we will be measuring with a unit of measurement that is uniform but not the standard, such as a cubic inch or square centimeter.
 We will be using a KEVA square as our unit for measuring area." - 3.
 Show the class a KEVA square.
 Show how you could measure the area of a table with the KEVA2. - 4.
-Have the students construct a square using planks that will have an area of 1 KEVA2.
+Have the students construct a square using planks that will have an area of one KEVA2.
 Constructed on the flat or side edges, the KEVA2 will be the space enclosed inside the planks.
 Always measure the area on the inside of the KEVA figure. - 5.
 Have the students construct a rectangle with an area of 4 KEVA2.
 How many planks were used?
 [8 or 10] Did everyone's look the same?
 [No] Explain that rectangles can have different perimeters but equal areas or equal perimeters and different areas. - 6.
 Write the formula for area on the board:

-$S \times S = A$
+$$S \times S = A$$